 The CHS Supported Housing Program provides support for people with serious mental illness who are living independently in the community.
 Staff work one-on-one with participants to develop a personalized service plan to provide the support a person needs to maintain independent living.
 Areas of support include medication management, therapeutic services, social interaction, service coordination and linkages, assistance maintaining a healthy and safe home environment, transportation, meal preparation and nutrition education.
 Staff are available Monday through Friday 9:00 am to 4:00 pm and 24 hours a day on call.

 The CHS Enhanced Supported Housing Program provides a permanent home in four, two-bedroom apartments for people living with serious mental illness.
 Residents receive support including: medication management, therapeutic services, social interaction, support in maintaining a safe and healthy home, transportation, nutrition education, and service coordination.
 Residents maintain their own apartments with staff support.
 The Enhanced Supported Housing residents socialize with the other CHS residents and neighbors to ensure they are integrated members of their community

 Ways these program are impacting Pittsburgh:

--86% have increased community involvement, including volunteering, going to school, or working
+- 13% of residents have increased their community involvement, including volunteering, going to school, or working